 Within your contents sum insured there's a valuables limit

 This is the total amount payable for all your valuables (including jewellery).
 If this isn't updated, you could risk being underinsured.

 There's also a limit for a single valuable item or piece of jewellery

 If this is worth more than the single item limit, you'll need to specify it on your policy to make sure it's covered for the full amount.

-Increasing your cover will add to the cost of your insurance premium, but you'll have peace of mind that you're covered.
+Increasing your cover will add to the cost of your insurance, but you'll have peace of mind that you're fully covered.

 Three ways to keep your valuables safe

-Keep your jewellery hidden - a box or items left on a bedside table is the first place a burglar will look.
-If it's on show, a burglar's likely to steal more than one item as it's easy to carry and sell on.
+Keep your jewellery hidden - a box or items left on a bedside table is the first place a burglar is likely to look.
+If it's on show, a burglar's also likely to steal more than one item as it's easy to carry and sell on.

 Lock away your expensive jewellery in a safe with the correct cash rating value.
 To find the right one for you, multiply its cash rating by 10 to get the maximum value of other items that should be stored away.
 For example, a safe with a £5,000 cash rating is suitable for protecting up to £50,000 worth of jewellery/valuables.